 Designed by famed Victoria architect Samuel Maclure, this home was built in 1928 for the Dunlop family.
-Businessman James Lyle Dunlop, his wife Annie and son George had moved to Victoria from Winnipeg in 1920.
+Businessperson James Lyle Dunlop, his spouse Annie and son George had moved to Victoria from Winnipeg in 1920.

 The original floor plan remains largely unchanged.
-As you enter the house, the room on your left was the drawing room with the adjoining sun room.
-The room to the right of the entry hall was the dining room and evidently has known many dinner parties through the years.
-The carved wooden mantle over the fireplace was a gift of the architect.
+As you enter the house, the room on your left was the drawing room with the adjoining sunroom.
+The room to the right of the entry hall was the dining room and has known many dinner parties through the years.
+The carved wooden mantle over the fireplace was a gift from the architect.
 Samuel Maclure thought that Dunlop House might be the last home he would design and wanted the fireplace to be a remembrance.
-North of the dining room were the original kitchen and pantry and they are still being used for that purpose (albeit the Dunlop family had neither a dishwasher nor a microwave oven).
+North of the dining room was the original kitchen and pantry and they are still being used for that purpose (albeit the Dunlop family had neither a dishwasher nor a microwave oven).
 The main floor also included a den and a maid’s room.

 Dunlop House has two floors and a basement.
 Originally the second floor comprised five bedrooms.
 They have since been converted to office space for seven faculty members and support staff.
 The basement formerly had a playroom, laundry facilities and a garage but it is now used mainly for storage.